A GUIDE TO THE SYNCHROPHASE MU-1

 The center dial and right dial should agree exactly.
 If not, tune in a station near the highest frequency end of the range (around 10 to 20 on the dials is good.)
 Note the setting of the center dial when all stages are peaked.
 Now, set the right dial to the same number as the center dial and then tune in the station exactly using the small trimmer capacitor on the right side tuning condenser.
 This setting is usually good across the tuning range if it is performed near the higher frequency end of the range.
 (Where the 1st RF amplifier stage tunes depends on the antenna length though it should be fairly close to the other dial settings - within a few divisions of the dial is normal after the receiver is neutralized.)

-always vague about adjusting the Balancing Capacitors and never
+Grebe was always vague about adjusting the Balancing Capacitors and

-published a procedure.
-They insisted that the factory settings were good
+never published a procedure.
+They insisted that the factory settings

-for all variations in tube interelectrode capacitance.
-This was
+were good for all variations in tube interelectrode capacitance.
+This

-probably true, 80+ years ago.
-Nowadays, we have no idea who
+was probably true, 80+ years ago.
+Nowadays, we have no idea who has

-has "tinkered around" with the neutralization adjustments not really
+"tinkered around" with the neutralization adjustments not really knowing

 so don't let the fact that the Grebe manual says it's not necessary stop